-This course provides in-depth knowledge about materials used in interior spaces.
-The student will evaluate the quality of interior materials; demonstrate the ability to use product information resources; identify manufacturing and construction techniques used in products; recognize the sustainability and environmental impact of materials; use correct terminology to describe the various types of interior materials; and compare the design, use, durability and cost of materials.
+This course is an intermediate course focusing on the materials and resources used in the built environment.
+The student will evaluate the quality of materials; demonstrate the ability to locate and use product information resources; identify manufacturing and construction techniques used in products; recognize the sustainability and environmental impact of materials; use correct terminology to describe the various types of materials; and compare the design, use, durability and cost of materials.
 3 hrs. lecture/wk.